 On October 13, 2004, the Federal Highway Administration issued its Record of Decision (ROD) which approved the location of the selected PA-2 route, connecting the existing US-31 freeway with the I-94 & BL I-94 interchange (Exit 33) east of Benton Harbor.
 The total cost for this final phase of the freeway in Berrien Co, which will include improvements to the one mile of I-94 between the BL I-94 and I-196 interchanges, is expected to be approximately $60 million.
 According to news articles, MDOT sources stated project design was to have taken about two years and 19 parcels, mostly farms, needed to be purchased.
 No start date for construction has been chosen as funding for the project has not yet been identified.

 According to The Herald-Palladium, in 1975 MDOT had pegged the cost for a freeway from the state line to I-94 in the US-31 corridor to cost approximately $100 million and could be completed by the mid-1980s.
 In comparison, the Berrien Springs-to-Napier segment completed in 2003 cost nearly that much and the final segment of the freeway to I-94 has not yet been scheduled for construction, although in 2005 its completion had been pegged at "2014 or later."
-(As of mid-2013, though, the "2014 or later" timeframe has clearly become "or later.")
+(As of early-2016, though, the "2014 or later" timeframe has clearly become "or later.")
 The MDOT 2011–2015 Five-Year Program did specifically note, however, that the freeway connection's "design is complete and right-of-way acquisition will continue in 2011" and through 2012.